US cuts Mexico’s aviation safety rating, curbing new flights

 Most of those flights are operated by U.S. airlines.
 Five Mexican carriers are scheduled to operate 6,152 flights — 27% of the total — between the two countries next month, according to data from research firm Cirium.

-FAA safety ratings of other countries are designed to measure those countries’ oversight of its airlines but do not mean that the airlines are unsafe.
+FAA safety ratings of other countries are designed to measure those countries’ oversight of its airlines, but do not mean that the airlines are unsafe.
 The FAA said it will increase scrutiny of Mexican flights to the United States, but the downgrade does not immediately affect current flights.

 The FAA found that Mexico’s ability to oversee its airlines falls short of standards set by a U.N. group called the International Civil Aviation Organization.
-Those standards cover a broad range of issues including the regulator’s technical expertise, inspection procedures and record-keeping.
+Those standards cover a broad range of issues, including the regulator’s technical expertise, inspection procedures and record-keeping.

 The FAA said it reviewed Mexico’s Agencia Federal de Aviacion Civil from October through February and found “several areas” of concern.